A generalisation of the Burkholder-Davis-Gundy inequalities: Introduction

-Since the BDG inequalities in \eqref{BDG} relate the running maximum of a local martingale with its quadratic variation and our results compare the quadratic variation of a martingale with associated predictable processes, as an application of our result one can obtain the estimates for the $q$th moments of the running maximum $M^*$ in terms of relevant predictable processes.
+Hence, our main results compare the moments of the quadratic variation process of any local martingale with associated predictable processes (see Theorem \ref{BDGrev}).
+A generalisation for a class of moderate functions is also given in Theorem \ref{BDGmod}. \\ Since the BDG inequalities in \eqref{BDG} relate the running maximum of a local martingale to its quadratic variation, the further application of our results in Corollary \ref{BDGpred} allows us to derive estimates for the $q$th moments of the running maximum $M^*$ in terms of corresponding predictable processes.
+For the case $0<q < 2$, it is known that when $M$ is a locally square integrable local martingale then (see, e.g., \cite[Theorem 5, p.
+69]{LiptserS1989}):